c4rlo/runapp/README.md

   compiler and GNU Make.
 You may be prompted for your `sudo` password.
   To uninstall again, run `make uninstall`.

-## Current features
+## Features

-- Fast
+- Fast: talks directly to systemd, via its private socket if available, the same way that `systemd-run` does.
-- No dependencies beyond systemd
+- No dependencies beyond systemd.
-- Run app either as systemd [service](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html) (recommended, default) or as systemd [scope](https://www.freedesktop.org/software/systemd/man/latest/systemd.scope.html)
+- Run app either as systemd [service](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html) (recommended, default) or as systemd [scope](https://www.freedesktop.org/software/systemd/man/latest/systemd.scope.html).
-    - The latter means `runapp` directly executes the application, after registering it with systemd
+    - The latter means `runapp` directly executes the application, after registering it with systemd.
-- Run app either under `app-graphical.slice` (recommended for most cases, default) or under any other slice
+- Run app either under `app-graphical.slice` (recommended for most cases, default) or under any other slice.
-- If run from Fuzzel, derive unit name from `.desktop` name, per systemd recommendations
+- If run from Fuzzel, derive unit name from `.desktop` name, per systemd recommendations.
-- On error, if not run from interactive terminal, show desktop notification
+- On error, if not run from interactive terminal, show desktop notification.

 ## Missing features

 Most of the features on this list are implemented in `uwsm app`.
+I don't consider these very important to have, but I'm open to discussions (feel free to open an issue!).

+- Support custom unit name / description.
-- Unit description: derive from `.desktop` file
+- Unit description: derive from `.desktop` file.
   - For Fuzzel, would be made much easier (and more performant) with https://codeberg.org/dnkl/fuzzel/issues/292
-- Support being given a Desktop File ID (only)
+- Support being given a Desktop File ID (only).
   - With optional Action ID
-- Support running `.desktop` files with args, using field codes
+- Support running `.desktop` files with args, using field codes.
   - See https://specifications.freedesktop.org/desktop-entry-spec/latest/exec-variables.html
   - Note that `%f` and `%u` entail running multiple app instances
   - Alternatively, this could be done by the launcher, e.g. Fuzzel: https://codeberg.org/dnkl/fuzzel/issues/346
-- Support running app under Terminal
-- Support custom unit name / description
-- Alternative ways of accepting Desktop File ID (beyond Fuzzel)
+- Alternative ways of accepting Desktop File ID (beyond Fuzzel).
+- Support running app under Terminal.

 ## Alternatives